globalpayments/rxp-android/README.md

-# Realex Payments Android SDK
+# Realex Payments Android Library
 You can find more information on how to use this SDK and sign up for a free Realex Payments sandbox account at https://developer.realexpayments.com

 ## Requirements